mikrofusion/notes/ruby/ruby_notes.md

 Syntax Conventions
 ------------------
-local variables - start with a lowercase method params - start with a lowercase, can end with a ?, !, and = method names - start with a lowercase or underscore
+local variables - start with a lowercase method params - start with a lowercase, can end with a ?, !, and =.
+Note:  ! is usually used at the end of methods that modify the object. method names - start with a lowercase or underscore

 global variables - start with $